3D Printing Layer Height: Everything You Need to Know

 Screenshot of Ultimaker's Cura settings for printing a 3D Benchy with a layer height of 0.12mm

-The image above shows a screenshot of the slicing software Cura, with slicing settings for printing at a 0.12mm layer height.
+The image above shows a screenshot of Cura’s slicing software, with slicing settings for printing at a 0.12mm layer height.
 According to the software, printing this 3D Benchy model will take 3 hours and 23 minutes.

 Screenshot of Ultimaker's Cura settings for printing a 3D Benchy with a layer height of 0.28mm